-Owning an in-date driving license is a legal requirement for drivers.
-If you are driving and you do not own a license, then that puts you on the wrong side of the law and you may find yourself facing penalties and legal charges.
+Holding a valid driving license is a legal requirement for drivers in the United States.
+If you are driving and you do not own a license, then that puts you on the wrong side of the law and you may find yourself facing penalties, fines, and legal fees.

-The precise charges for driving without a license will vary from state to state but in every part of the country, it is considered an infraction and could result in a number of penalties.
+The exact charges for driving without a license vary from state to state, but in every part of the country, it is considered a violation and it could result in a number of expensive penalties.

-But things get a little more complicated still if you get into an accident when driving with an expired license.
-In fact, you may find that this voids your insurance policy.
-Read on to learn more and to find out what you should do next if you find yourself in these circumstances.
+Things get a little more complicated if you get into an accident when driving with an expired license.
+In fact, you may find that getting in an accident without a valid license voids your insurance policy.
+Read on to learn more and to find out what you should do next if you find yourself in this situation.

 Legal Consequences of Driving Without a License

-Ticket fines for driving sans-license will cost you up to $250 depending on where you were driving.
+Ticket fines for driving without a license will cost you up to $250 depending on where you were driving.
 What’s more, is that you may end up with points on your permanent driving record, which of course could result in your losing your right to drive.
 It’s also common for the vehicle to be impounded.

-The severity of the fines will increase depending on numerous factors.
-For instance, they will be smaller for first offenses versus those that have been caught out on numerous occasions.
-Likewise, the fines will tend to be lower if the license is only slightly expired.
+The severity of the fines will increase depending on a number of factors.
+For instance, they will be smaller for the first offense and gradually increase for each subsequent offense.
+Likewise, the fines will tend to be lower if the license has only recently expired.
 Ultimately, this comes down to the discretion of the officer and you may be let go with only a warning if the license is only just out of date.

-Also useful to note, is that in most states there is a ’30 day grace period’.
+Another thing to realize is that in most states there is a ’30 day grace period’.
 In other words, for the month following the expiration date of your license, you will still be treated as though you still have it in date.
 The idea here, of course, is to provide you with time to get the license renewed.

 If you have an accident, however, then things become a little more complicated.
 You might risk being sued and at the same time, you could find that your insurance company is unwilling to pay.